Back up Azure Kubernetes Service by using Azure Backup

 A Backup vault is a new resource that's used to back up newly supported datasources.
 A Backup vault is different from a Recovery Services vault.

-If you want to use Azure Backup to protect your AKS clusters from any regional outage:
+If you want to use Azure Backup to protect your AKS clusters from any regional outage, you can enable Cross Region Restore.
+To enable Cross Region Restore, you need to:

-1. Set the Backup Storage Redundancy parameter as Globally-Redundant during vault creation.
-Once the redundancy for a vault is set, you can't disable.
+1. Set the Backup Storage Redundancy parameter as Geo-Redundant during vault creation.
+Once the redundancy for a vault is set, you can't disable it.

 Screenshot shows how to enable the Backup Storage Redundance parameter.